Thermosetting polymer

 In materials science, a thermosetting polymer, often called a thermoset, is a polymer that is obtained by irreversibly hardening ("curing") a soft solid or viscous liquid prepolymer (resin).
-Curing is induced by heat or suitable radiation and may be promoted by high pressure, or mixing with a catalyst.
-Heat is not necessarily applied externally, but is often generated by the reaction of the resin with a curing agent (catalyst, hardener).
+Curing is induced by heat or suitable radiation and may be promoted by high pressure or mixing with a catalyst.
+Heat is not necessarily applied externally, and is often generated by the reaction of the resin with a curing agent (catalyst, hardener).
 Curing results in chemical reactions that create extensive cross-linking between polymer chains to produce an infusible and insoluble polymer network.

 The starting material for making thermosets is usually malleable or liquid prior to curing, and is often designed to be molded into the final shape.
 It may also be used as an adhesive.
 Once hardened, a thermoset cannot be melted for reshaping, in contrast to thermoplastic polymers which are commonly produced and distributed in the form of pellets, and shaped into the final product form by melting, pressing, or injection molding.